DeathWrench/MM3DHD/README.md

 * Go into graphics options in Citra and make sure you have Use Custom Textures enabled.

 #### Information
 There's a few textures that have different small edits to them, I am merging these changes and making variations of them.
+Splitting them up by folders.
 People may like one style over the other.